kasivishvanathV/Software-Testing-Laboratory/EXP2.md

+Ex.No: 2 Matrix Multiplication
+DATE:
+REGISTER NUMBER :
+AIM:
+Write a python program for matrix multiplication and inspect for failures.

+Algorithm:

+Start the program.
+Create empty list formatrix1, matrix2 and result.
+Get the rows and columns count from the user.
+Get the values of two matrix.
+Perform matrix multiplication and store the answer in result.
+Stop the program.
+Program:
 r1,c1=input("enter row and column count in matrix 1: ").split() r2,c2=input("enter row and column count in matrix 2: ").split() matrix1=[ ]